ESMValGroup/EGU22-short-course/README.md

 3. Select job profile `5 GB memory, 1 core, prepost, 12:00h`, enter account number `bk1088` (or the number of another project at DKRZ that gives you access to compute resources, e.g. `bd0854`), leave the other questions empty and click `Start`.
 Note that only job profiles running on the [`prepost` partition](https://docs.dkrz.de/doc/mistral/running-jobs/partitions-and-limits.html) have internet access.
 4. Upload the [config-user-v2.2-mistral.yml](config-user-v2.2-mistral.yml) file and move it to `~/.esmvaltool/config-user.yml`.
 5. When opening a notebook or starting a new empty notebook, select the kernel called "ESMValTool (based on the latest module esmvaltool)".
+6. Stop the jupyter lab server when you're done with it to avoid wasting computational resources.
+To do this, click `File` and the `Hub Control Panel` and then click the red `Stop` button.

 ## ESMValTool v2.5 on Levante at DKRZ